BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/01/index.md

 This pincher will be driven by the claw drive gear.

+*IMPORTANT:* Do not overtighten.
+Make sure that the joint can move easily.
+If it is too tight, your motors will not be able to move the joint during robot arm operation.

 <img src="claw2 (7).jpg" style="zoom:15%;" class="image center" />

 Attach left pincher using: